Johnsonn10/Senior-Project-Game/README.md

 Features

-Intense first person shooter gameplay
+Intense first person shooter gameplay,
-Multiple levels with increasing difficulty
+Multiple levels with increasing difficulty,
-Various weapons to choose from, each with unique abilities Epic boss battles
+Various weapons to choose from, each with unique abilities, Epic boss battles,
 Engaging storyline that will keep you on the edge of your seat

 How to Play